ur-whitelab/hoomd-tf/README.md

-that the `x,y,z` values are a vector originating at the particle and ending at its neighbor. `positions` and `forces` are `N` x 4 tensors. `forces` *only* is available if the graph does not output forces via `output_forces=False`. `box` is a 3x3 tensor containing the low box coordinate, high box coordinate, and then tilt factors. `box_size` contains just the box length in each dimension.
+that the `x,y,z` values are a vector originating at the particle and ending at its neighbor. `positions` and `forces` are `N` x 4 tensors. `forces` *only* is available if the graph does not output forces via `output_forces=False`. `box` is a 3x3 tensor.
+The first row contains the low box coordinates (x, y, z).
+The second row contains the high box coordinates (x, y, z).
+The third row contains the tilt factors (x, y, z). `box_size` contains just the box length in each dimension.

 ## Molecule Batching